Melapress/extend-2fa-methods/README.md

 );
 ```

-Where:
-`Classes_Helper` is core 2FA plugin class responsible for some PHP class operations.
-`Main_Method::class` is the name of your class ( method you are implementing )
+Where `Classes_Helper` is the core 2FA plugin class responsible for several PHP class operations.
+The `Main_Method::class` is the name of your class (the method you are implementing )

-This action is called right before some extractions are performed using the `Classes_Helper` class, which is point you need to attach your custom logic.
-The method accepts array with class names as keys and absolute paths as values.
+This action is called right before extractions are performed using the `Classes_Helper` class, at which point you need to attach your custom logic.
+The method accepts an array with class names as keys and absolute paths as values.